 Doors open at 7:45 a.m. each day of school, and class begins at 7:55 a.m.
 Car riders are to be dropped off at the southeast door (pull up all the way to the very back of the lot, closest to the southeast door), which is available from 7:45-8:00 a.m. each morning.
 Car riders who arrive after 8:00 a.m., should be dropped off at the main entrance.
 Bike riders and bus riders will enter the main door each morning.
 Students who walk to school each day may enter whichever door is most convenient (southeast or main entrance).
 Students should walk straight to their classroom.

 Latest Sports Information from Mr. Homerding:

 Directions to other schools:

-The supply list link can be found below this message (please disregard the part about buying PE uniforms).
-For those that ordered school supplies from the Channahon PTO and did not pick them up yet, they are available at the office.
+The supply list link can be found below this message.
+For those that ordered school supplies from the Channahon PTO, they can be picked up on August 11th during 8th Grade Locker Day and 7th Grade Step-up Day.
 We keep our school supply list streamlined, updated and only ask for needed materials.

 There are many extra-curricular activities for students to be involved in during Junior High School.
 We will update you on these activities as the year progresses.
 Those activities are listed below:

 There is nothing quite like the anticipation of a new school year.
 There are memories to be made, lessons to learn and relationships to grow.
 I can’t wait to welcome students to this school year on August 18th.
 Should you have any questions, please don’t hesitate to contact me at firstname.lastname@example.org or (815) 521-3074.

 Dr. Chad Uphoff